2\pi-grafting and complex projective structures with generic holonomy: Convergence of canonical neighborhoods under grafting

 For each $i \in \n$, let $\td{C}_i$ be the universal cover of $C_i$.
 If $\ell$ is non-separating, then let $\hat{C}_i$ be the quotient of $\td{C}_i$ by $\pi_1(S \minus \ell)$.
 If $\ell$ is separating, for each connected component $F$ of $S \minus \ell$, quotient $\td{C}_i$ by $\pi_1(F)$, and let $\hat{C}_i$ be the disjoint union of both quotients.
 Then $\CC_i$ is isomorphically embedded in $\Ch_i$.

 For sufficiently large $i$, we have $p \in \CC_i \st C_i$.
 Accordingly $\td{p} \in \mCt_i \st \Ct_i$.
 Let $U_i$ and $\UU_\In$ be the canonical neighborhoods of the point $\td{p}$ in $\Ct_i$ and $\td{\CC}_\If$, respectively.
 Fix any metric on $\rs$ inducing the (standard) topology of $\rs$ (e.g. a spherical metric).
-Note that canonical neighborhoods embeds into $\rs$ by developing maps.
-We consider the following relative version of the hausdorff metric: two non-empty subsets $X$ and $Y$ of $\rs$ are \textit{$\ep$-close} if, in the Hausdorff metric, $X$ is $\ep$-close to $Y$ and $\pt X$ is $\ep$-close to $\pt Y$.
-Then, with this distance on the subsets on $\rs$, \begin{proposition}\Label{4-23no2} $U_i$ converges to $\mc{U}_\If$ as $i \to \If$. \end{proposition}
+Note that canonical neighborhoods embed into $\rs$ by developing maps.
+We consider a version of the Hausdorff metric: For two proper subsets $X$ and $Y$ of $\rs$, $X$ and $Y$ are \textit{$\ep$-close} if \begin{itemize} \item the Hausdorff distance of $X$ and $Y$ is less than $\ep$ and \item the Hausdorff distance of $\pt X$ and $\pt Y$ is less than $\ep$. \end{itemize} With this distance on the subsets on $\rs$, we have \begin{proposition}\Label{4-23no2} $U_i$ converges to $\mc{U}_\If$ as $i \to \If$. \end{proposition}

 \proof[Proof of Proposition \ref{4-23no2}] Let $\UU_i$ be the canonical neighborhood of $\td{p}$ in $\td{\CC}_i$.
 Then, since $\td{\CC}_i$ embeds into $\Ct_i$ and $\td{\CC}_\If$, canonically $\UU_i \st U_i$ and $\UU_i \st \UU_\If$.